tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Replay Attacks on 0-RTT {#replay-0rtt}

-Replayable 0-RTT data presents a number of security threats to TLS-using applications.
-Specifically, if applications are not engineered to be replay safe (minimally, this means idempotent, but in some cases may there might be even stronger conditions), then duplication of actions will cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
-Attackers can also store and replay 0-RTT messages in order to re-order them with respect to other messages, which may harm unsuspecting applications.
+Replayable 0-RTT data presents a number of security threats to TLS-using applications, unless those applications are specifically engineered to be safe under replay
+(minimally, this means idempotent, but in many cases may also require other stronger conditions, such as constant-time response).
+Potential attacks include:

+- Duplication of actions which cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.

+- Attackers can store and replay 0-RTT messages in order to re-order them with respect to other messages (e.g., moving a delete to after a create).

+- Exploiting cache timing behavior to discover the content of 0-RTT messages by replaying a 0-RTT message to a different cache node and then using a separate connection to measure request latency, to see if the two requests address the same resource.

-If data can be replayed a large number of times, additional attacks become possible.
-Specifically, attackers can use multiple replays to exploit information leakage via side channels such as timing network caches or measuring the speed of cryptographic operations.
+If data can be replayed a large number of times, additional attacks become possible, such as making repeated measurements of the the speed of cryptographic operations.
 In addition, they may be able to overload rate-limiting systems.
 For further description of these attacks, see {{Mac17}}.

 Ultimately, servers have the responsibility to protect themselves against attacks employing 0-RTT data replication.
-The mechanism described in {{anti-replay}} are intended to prevent replay at the TLS layer do not provide complete protection against receiving multiple copies of client data.
+The mechanisms described in {{anti-replay}} are intended to prevent replay at the TLS layer do not provide complete protection against receiving multiple copies of client data.